-In order to meet the evolving educational needs and professional career imperatives of its students, the Medical College of Georgia MCG is undergoing development of a novel curriculum, called MCG 3+.
+In order to meet the evolving educational needs and professional career imperatives of its students, the Medical College of Georgia is undergoing development of a novel curriculum, called MCG 3+.
 The development is done with the approval of MCG’s accrediting body, the Liaison Committee on Medical Education.

 MCG 3+ creates individualized medical education options for our students, while ensuring continued achievement of MCG’s established MD program competencies.
 Beginning with the Class of 2025, and following completion of the core MCG 3+ curriculum in three years, students will have three career-enhancing pathways from which to choose: